grnet/snf-image/docs/interface.rst

    `here <http://pythonhosted.org/passlib/modular_crypt_format.html#mcf-identifiers>`_
    for more info).

- * **SWAP=<partition id>:<size>**
+ * **SWAP=<partition id>:<size>|<disk letter>**
-   If this property is defined, *snf-image* will create a swap partition with the specified size in MB.
+   If this property is defined, *snf-image* will create a swap device in the VM.
+If the first form is used, then a swap partition with the specified size in MB will be created.
 The *partition id* is the number that the Linux kernel will assign to this partition.
-For example, if you have a disk with an MSDOS  partition table on it and one primary partition, the image property *SWAP=2:512* would instruct *snf-image* to create a 512MB long primary partition for swap with id=2.
-On the other hand, if the *SWAP* property had this form: *SWAP=5:512*, since primary partitions may have an id from 1 to 4, *snf-image* would create a 512MB extended partition with id=2 and a logical swap partition with id=5 in it with the same size.
-This property only applies to Linux instances.
+For example, if you have a disk with an MSDOS partition table on it and one primary partition, an image property:
+   *SWAP=2:512* would instruct *snf-image* to create a 512MB long primary partition for swap with id=2.
+On the other hand, if the *SWAP* property was defined like this: *SWAP=5:512*, since primary partitions may have an id from 1 to 4, *snf-image* would create a 512MB extended partition with id=2 and a logical swap partition of the same size with id=5 in it.
+If the second form is specified, then a whole secondary disk will be configured to be swap.
+Defining *SWAP=c* will configure the third disk of the VM to be swap.This property only applies to Linux instances.

  * **EXCLUDE_ALL_TASKS=yes**
    If this property is defined with a value other than null, then during the